Types of Aid

 How and When Financial Aid Will Be Disbursed

 Financial aid is disbursed electronically into your PTI student account.
-Federal Loan, Pell Grant, Federal Supplemental Educational Opportunity Grant, State Need Grant, College Bound Scholarship, and State Opportunity Grant funds should be credited to your account one week after the start of the term.
-Worker Retraining Grant funds should be credited to your account no later than six weeks after the start of the term.
+Federal Loan, Pell Grant, Federal Supplemental Educational Opportunity Grant, WA College Grant, College Bound Scholarship, WA Worker Retraining Grant, and State Opportunity Grant funds should be credited to your account one week after the start of the term.
 For timing on other aid, please contact the Financial Aid Office.

 How and When Excess Funds Will Be Released